-If you missed Matt’s webinar, watch it here: Design Freedom & Manufacturing Flexibility: A Case Study of Metal 3D Printing
+If you missed this webinar, you can watch it here: Design Freedom & Manufacturing Flexibility: A Case Study of Metal 3D Printing

 Additive is changing the game, and 3DEO is leading the way.
 We are solving the up-front cost problem of traditional manufacturing, while achieving superior quality and surface finish in production metal 3D printing.
 Let’s dive into how 3DEO and additive manufacturing are achieving this.